The Short Story

 All through her life she has collected songs, writing them down in songbooks and now downloading lyrics from the internet.
 All these songs have been used at one time or another during her performances or sessions.
 She is widely known for her ability to facilitate wonderful singing sessions with her passion for inclusion and giving everyone a voice.
 She currently co-hosts a Singers’ Session on the 3rd Wednesday of the month at The Quiet Man Hotel, in Flemington.

-When her family moved to Australia in 1972, she couldn’t quite get used to the Australian Pop and Rock that her peers were listening to.
+When Suzette's family moved to Australia in 1972, she couldn’t quite get used to the Australian Pop and Rock that her peers were listening to.
 Instead, she gravitated towards her father’s record collection.
-He had saved all his spare money (not an easy task when you have 7 children to support and having to start in a new country with nothing), and purchased a record player... the one in a box, with the logo of the dog listening to the gramophone – ‘His Master’s Voice’.
+He had saved all his spare money (not an easy task when you have 7 children to support and having to start in a new country with nothing), and he purchased a record player... the one in a box, with the logo of the dog listening to the gramophone – ‘His Master’s Voice’.
 Her father collected a new record each new pay day, which Suzette eagerly anticipated.
-She was soon singing along to his record collection of Jim Reeves, Hank Williams, Hank Snow, Gene Autry, Charlie Pride, Slim Dusty and other country and gospel crooners.
+She was soon singing along to his record collection of Jim Reeves, Hank Williams, Hank Snow, Gene Autry, Charlie Pride, Slim Dusty and other cowboy, country and gospel crooners.

 By the time Suzette hit her late teens and began attending Teachers’ College at the age of 17, she became exposed to the music of the Singer-Songwriters such as– Joni Mitchell, Don McLean, Jim Croce, Neil Diamond and Janis Ian and her musical peers who were also writing their own songs.
 So began her journey in songwriting.
 "When I started writing songs, they were pretty basic, limited by my basic playing of the guitar.
 By the time I was 20, I had become more confident and I was writing much better songs in general about a range of subjects."